 Now free from the burden of writing large rent checks, this single mother can focus on the things that are important to her, like her sons’ education.
 Her younger son, now a sixth grader, is on the Honor Roll at Freylinghuysen Middle School while her older son is a junior at Lehigh University in Pennsylvania.

 She herself has her sights set on more than one goal.
 She currently holds a bachelor’s degree in psychology but intends to return to school for a master’s and eventually a doctoral degree in social work.
 In addition to her full-time job, she referees at soccer and lacrosse games, serves as the president of the area’s Interfaith Council for the Homeless, and often bakes for various local events.

 How does she fit all this into a 24-hour day?
-“I don’t need much sleep,” Allen said with a smile, but she attributed part of this voluntary hyperactivity to being a Habitat homeowner.
+“I don’t need much sleep,” Camille said with a smile, but she attributed part of this voluntary hyperactivity to being a Habitat homeowner.
 “When your financial situation changes, your entire life changes,” she said.
 “If your housing is unstable, you can’t focus on your goals.”

 Eduardo was working two full-time jobs in maintenance and landscaping to support his wife, Aura, and their five daughters.
 They lived in a crowded two-bedroom apartment, where Eduardo was in constant fear of eviction.

 “I was always afraid the landlord would come and say, ‘You have too many kids.
 You need to leave,'” Eduardo said.
 “That two-bedroom apartment was what I could afford.”

 But, in 1998, the family partnered with Morris Habitat for Humanity and worked to renovate an abandoned four-bedroom house in Morristown, where there was room for everyone.
 The monthly mortgage payment on the house was half of what they were paying in rent, so they got twice the space for half the cost.